Resources for Supervisors

 If there are holds on the student’s financial aid, their work study may not be used.
 Hold’s will show up next to the student’s work study status as below.

-Finally, if your student worker is a non-WOU student worker (student at another school) then proof of enrollment must be provided to the Payroll Office by the end of the first week of each term.
+Finally, if your student worker is a non-WOU student worker (student at another school) then proof of enrollment must be provided to the Human Resources Office by the end of the first week of each term.
 Supervisors must verify the appropriate box for the current term has been checked here.
-If no proof is given to the Payroll Office then the student worker may be asked to stop working until it is provided.
+If no proof is given to the Human Resources Office then the student worker may be asked to stop working until it is provided.